LiamJCates/Programming-Notes/Java/SyntaxSemanticsNotes/Values/PrimitiveTypes.md

 In Java, the char type describes a code unit in the UTF-16 encoding.

 Our strong recommendation is not to use the char type in your programs unless you are actually manipulating UTF-16 code units.
 You are almost always better off treating strings as abstract data types.

-## Literals
-In Java, literals refer to fixed values that are represented in their human readable form.
-A literal is a constant value that appears directly in a program.
-For example, 34 and 0.305 are literals in the following statements: int numberOfYears = 34;
-double weight = 0.305;

-Literals are also commonly called constants.
-For the most part, literals, and their usage, are so intuitive that they have been used in one form or another by all the preceding sample programs.
-Now the time has come to explain them formally.
-Java literals can be of any of the primitive data types.

-The way each literal is represented depends upon its type: character constants are enclosed in single quotes.
-For example, 'a' and ' %'
-Integer literals are specified as numbers without fractional components.
-By default Integer literals are of type int.
-For example, 10 and –100
-Long literals are specified by appending an l or an L. The absence of L implies an int.
-For example, 12 is an int, but 12L is a long.
-Floating-point literals require the use of the decimal point followed by the number’s fractional component.
-By default, floating-point literals are of type double, though a D can be used to specify a double literal.
-For example, 11.123 is a floating-point literal.
-Float literals are specified by appending an F or f to the constant.
-The absence of f implies a double.
-For example, 10.19F is of type float.
-Java also allows you to use scientific notation for floating-point numbers using E (or e).
-For example, 1.2345 * 10^2 is written as 1.2345E2 or 1.2345E+2 and 1.2345 * 10-2 as 1.2345E-2.

-All variable suffixes can be either in upper- or lowercase, but uppercase is always recommended.

-Although integer literals create an int value by default, they can still be assigned to variables of type char, byte, or short as long as the value being assigned can be represented by the target type.
-An integer literal can always be assigned to a long variable.

-You can embed one or more underscores into an integer or floating point literal.
-Doing so can make it easier to read values consisting of many digits.
-The use of underscores is particularly useful when encoding things like part numbers, customer IDs, and status codes that are commonly thought of as consisting of subgroups of digits.
-When the literal is compiled, the underscores are simply discarded.
-For example 123_45_1234 specifies the value 123,451,234.

-Hexadecimal, Octal, and Binary Literals
-Sometimes it is easier to use a number system based on 8 or 16 instead of 10.
-Hexadecimal literals must begin with 0x or 0X (a zero followed by an x or X) and uses the digits 0 through 9 plus the letters A through F
-Octal literals begin with a zero and uses the digits 0 through 8 Binary literals begin with a 0b or 0B.
-For example
-hex = 0xFF;     //255
-oct = 011;    //9
-bin = 0b1100;    //12
-As a point of interest, Java also allows hexadecimal floating-point literals, but they are seldom used.